wqais/wqais/README.md

  # Hi there 👋, my name is Qais Warekar.

  I'm an aspiring developer.
-Experience building websites and projects in React.js, PHP, C#.NET and Java, etc. Finished my BCA in May 2023!
+Experience building websites and projects in React.js, PHP, C#.NET and Java, etc. Currently pursuing MCA at SPIT, Andheri.

 - 🌱 I underwent a **Full Stack Web Development Course on Udemy**.
 ---